paulness/gatsby-starter-personal-blog/content/posts/2017-10-05--linking-in-text-citations-to-numbered-references-on-hover/index.md

 <b>Solution</b>

-We must create a concrete "one to one" relationship, between these two HTML elements.
-Once this relationship has been created, it will create a reliable way to show the correct tooltip.
+We must create a concrete “one to one” relationship, between these two HTML elements.
+Once you have connected the two HTML elements with a set of rules, you may store this relationship to create a reliable way to show the correct tooltip.

-First we must ‘define the relationship’ in concise terms/rules/exceptions:
+Firstly we must ‘define the relationship’ in verbose terms/rules/exceptions:

 <ol>
 <li>Any superscripted text inside the academic paper body is considered to be an ‘in-text citation’, if the text is of the form of: